Akazm/tap-guard/README.md

 ### Create a `HIDEventDispatcher`

-<PACKAGE NAME> provides a convenient way to initialize a `HIDEventDispatcher` with a backing
+TapGuard provides a convenient way to initialize a `HIDEventDispatcher` with a backing [CGEventTap](https://developer.apple.com/documentation/coregraphics/1454426-cgeventtapcreate).
-[CGEventTap](https://developer.apple.com/documentation/coregraphics/1454426-cgeventtapcreate).

 ```swift